mlflow/mlflow/docs/source/llms/deployments/index.rst

 † Llama 2 is licensed under the `LLAMA 2 Community License <https://ai.meta.com/llama/license/>`_, Copyright © Meta Platforms, Inc. All Rights Reserved.

 Within each model block in the configuration file, the provider field is used to specify the name of the provider for that model.
-This is a string value that needs to correspond to a provider the MLflow AI Gateway supports.
+This is a string value that needs to correspond to a provider the MLflow Deployments Server supports.

 .. note::
-    `*` MLflow Model Serving will only work for chat or completions if the output return is in a route-compatible format.
+    `*` MLflow Model Serving will only work for chat or completions if the output return is in an endpoint-compatible format.
 The response must conform to either an output of ``{"predictions": str}`` or ``{"predictions": {"candidates": str}}``.
 Any complex return type from a model that does not conform to these structures will raise an exception at query time.

     `**` Embeddings support is only available for models whose response signatures conform to the structured format of ``{"predictions": List[float]}`` or ``{"predictions": List[List[float]]}``.
-Any other return type will raise an exception at query time. ``FeatureExtractionPipeline`` in ``transformers`` and models using the ``sentence_transformers`` flavor will return the correct data structures for the embeddings route.
+Any other return type will raise an exception at query time. ``FeatureExtractionPipeline`` in ``transformers`` and models using the ``sentence_transformers`` flavor will return the correct data structures for the embeddings endpoint.

-Here's an example of a provider configuration within a route:
+Here's an example of a provider configuration within an endpoint:

 .. code-block:: yaml